What are Actions?

 Each action has a simple or advanced setting.

-Simple actions allow you to track page to page to page interactions.
+Simple actions allow you to track page to page interactions.

 Advanced actions come with their own script that needs to be installed on your page.
 The action script is separate for each action that you want to track and should be installed in addition to the Funnelytics base script.